-The NFPA recommends Carbon Monoxide detectors installed at least one per floor and be placed near bedrooms on floors with them.
-CO detectors have a life expectancy of 5-7 years before they stop detecting CO and face the same issue as smoke detectors with regards to the battery tester.
+The NFPA recommends Carbon Monoxide alarms be installed at least one per floor and be placed near bedrooms on floors with them.
+CO detectors have a life expectancy of 5-7 years before they stop detecting CO and face the same issue as smoke alarms with regards to the battery tester.

 Approximate total cost: $60

 Often overlooked but a fire extinguisher is an instrumental tool for a safe home.
-Put it in a common space and make sure everyone in the house knows where it is and how to operate it including the little ones.
+Put it in a common space and make sure everyone in the house knows where it is and how to operate it.